The 5th Wave (series): The 5th Wave

 The 5th Wave is the first book in the series and was released on May 7, 2013.

 The book opens in the midst of the Fourth Wave and follows Cassie's quest to find her brother, Sammy, after he is taken by U.S. Army soldiers.
 Cassie is shot by an Other-affiliated sniper, a "Silencer", from the woods on her trek, and is later rescued by Evan Walker, who nurses her back to health and agrees to help her find her brother.
 Meanwhile, Sammy arrives at Wright-Patterson AFB, which is now a "training camp" called Camp Haven.
-It is revealed over the course of the story that the soldiers are recruiting (truly, abducting) children into an army, telling them they are the last hope for fighting back against the Others.
-Sammy is placed in Squad 53 and befriends squadmate Ben Parish, who is coincidentally Cassie's long-lost crush from high school.
+It is revealed over the course of the story that the soldiers are 'recruiting' children into an army, under the guise of them being the last hope for fighting back against the Others.
+Sammy is placed in Squad 53 and befriends squadmate Ben Parish, Cassie's long-lost crush from high school.
 After the two set out, Cassie and Evan are attacked by a squad from Wright-Patterson, and, after seeing how easily Evan dispatches them, Cassie finds out that Evan was the Silencer who originally shot her.
 He then helped her because he had fallen in love and couldn't bring himself to kill her.
 The two, though uneasily, coordinate a plan to extract Sammy then begin executing it.
-While deployed, Ben and his squadmate Ringer start to piece together their true purposes and learn that Wright-Patterson is actually run by the Others.
-It is revealed that the Others are masquerading as a resistance force, abducting and training the children into a fighting force, which they will deploy as the Fifth Wave to end humanity.
-Ben and Ringer decide to bolt with the rest of Squad 53, but Ben insists on going back for Sammy, who was left on base due to his age.
+While deployed, Ben and his squadmate Ringer learn that Wright-Patterson is actually run by the Others and its revealed they are masquerading as a resistance force, abducting and training human children, which they will deploy as the Fifth Wave to end humanity.
+Ben and Ringer escape with the rest of Squad 53, but Ben insists on going back for Sammy, who was left on base due to his age.

-Ben and Cassie both enter the base.
-They eventually run into each other and join each other.
-They find Sammy, but are taunted and thwarted by the acting commander of the base, Colonel Alexander Vosch.
+Ben and Cassie both enter the base, meeting again and joining each other.
+They find Sammy but are thwarted by the acting commander of the base, Colonel Alexander Vosch.
 Evan saves them and says his goodbyes to Cassie before he detonates bombs that level the base, though he is lost in the process.
 Cassie, Ben, and Sammy ride off with Squad 53 as Wright-Patterson is destroyed.

-The book was adapted into a film by J Blakeson and Columbia Pictures, under the title The 5th Wave, and was released on January 22, 2016.
-The film was mildly successful, though news is still pending regarding the production of a sequel.
+The book was adapted into a film by J Blakeson and Columbia Pictures, under the title The 5th Wave and was released on January 22, 2016.
+After box office performance was poorer than expected and heavy criticism as of January 11, 2022, there have been no further talks in making a sequel.
+However, Sony has not officially confirmed its cancellation of the movie series.